-Tuesday, Rethinking empire and colonialism in the post-colonial moment historians.
+Tuesday, Haiti III: The Problem of Silence in History April 10 historians.
 Although they recognize the legitimacy of restricting access to some sources for national security, proprietary, and privacy reasons, they have a professional interest in opposing unnecessary restrictions whenever appropriate.